MxOdele/Python-Challenge-1/README.md

 ### *Accessing the order system*

-To access the, simply download the **menu.py** file in this repository and load it through your terminal.
+To access the order system, simply download the **menu.py** file in this repository and load it through your terminal.
 A detailed walkthrough of how to operate the order system is provided below.

 ---